germanocastanho/audio-transcriber/README.md

 # 📜 Free Software

-Distributed under the [**GNU GPL v3**](LICENSE), ensuring freedom - as in "free speech" - to use, modify, and redistribute the software, as long as these freedoms are preserved in any derivative versions.
+Distributed under the [**GNU GPL v3**](LICENSE), ensuring freedom to use, modify, and redistribute the software, as long as these freedoms are preserved in any derivative versions.
 By using or contributing, you support the **free software** philosophy and help build an open, community-driven technological environment! ✊